Broadway Cares/Equity Fights AIDS: Easter Bonnet

-On 24 and 25 April 2017, the 31st Annual event raised $6,379,572.
+On April 24 and 25, 2017, the 31st Annual event raised $6,379,572.
 Sunset Boulevard raised the most money, followed by Sunday in the Park with George and Dear Evan Hansen.
 Celebrities included Patti LuPone, Bette Midler, Josh Groban and Ben Platt.

-The 32nd Annual edition was held 23 and 24 April 2018.
+The 32nd Annual edition was held April 23 and 24, 2018.
 Celebrity presenters included Bernadette Peters, Nathan Lane and Andrew Garfield.
 The show included performances by the casts of SpongeBob SquarePants: The Musical, Dear Evan Hansen and Hamilton.
 Hamilton raised the most money of any show and a tour of Hamilton raised the most money of any tour.
 The 2015 Easter Bonnet Competition raised $5,721,879, with Hamilton as highest fundraiser with $402,083.

-On 22 and 23 April 2019, the 33rd Annual edition was held at the Minskoff Theatre.
+On April 22 and 23, 2019, the 33rd Annual edition was held at the Minskoff Theatre.
 The fundraising total of $6,594,778 was announced by Bryan Cranston, Kelli O'Hara, Glenda Jackson and Jeff Daniels.
 The top fundraiser was the Hamilton – And Peggy tour, which raised $513,734.
 Lin-Manuel Miranda made a surprise appearance to accept the award.

-After a two year hiatus, Broadway Cares' red buckets returned to theaters for a Spring Fundraising Campaign March 18-May 1, 2022.
+After a two-year hiatus, Broadway Cares' red buckets returned to theaters for a Spring Fundraising Campaign March 18 – May 1, 2022.
 Among the shows fundraising are Aladdin, The Book of Mormon, Chicago, Come From Away, Company, Dear Evan Hansen, Hadestown, Hamilton, Harry Potter and the Cursed Child, The Lion King, Moulin Rouge!
 The Musical, The Music Man, The Phantom of the Opera, SIX, Tina, and Wicked and the Off-Broadway productions of Jersey Boys, Little Shop of Horrors, and The Play That Goes Wrong.

+In 2023, the 36th Annual Easter Bonnet Competition ran from March 10–23 raising $3,601,355.
+Announced by Annaleigh Ashford, Jessica Chastain, Josh Groban and Lea Michele, the award for top fundraiser went to & Juliet, followed by The Phantom of the Opera, Moulin Rouge!
+The Musical, Wicked and Funny Girl.
+A Doll's House was the top Broadway Play, raising $176,480.

+The fundraising was celebrated with two days of performances at Broadway's Minskoff Theatre.
+The award for best presentation went to the cast of The Lion King.
+First runner-up went to The Phantom of the Opera.
+The award for best bonnet design went to Chicago.
+Other participating shows included Parade, Bad Cinderella, Parsons Dance, Kimberly Akimbo, A Beautiful Noise, Some Like It Hot, Little Shop of Horrors, Six and Hamilton.